 “In a team, everyone has different skill levels and the senior players will teach the junior players different techniques, allowing our skills to improve all the time.
 The chance to learn and improve together has built a strong sense of teamwork and forged bonds of friendship.”

-Exercise can do wonders for your mental health, it can reduce the levels of stress hormones in your body and trigger the release of brain chemicals like endorphins which will naturally lift your mood, to make you feel happier and more relaxed.
+Exercise can do wonders for your mental health.
+Fun team sports and group exercise can reduce the levels of stress hormones in your body and trigger the release of brain chemicals like endorphins which will naturally lift your mood, to make you feel happier and more relaxed.

-In the midst of healthy sporty competition, you will learn to think on your feet, deal with disappointment and loss, and exercise your problem-solving skills.
-Team sports tend to involve some strategising of gameplay which helps build cognitive efficacy.
+Healthy competition and good sportsmanship are part of team sports.
+You will learn to think on your feet, deal with disappointment and loss and exercise your problem-solving skills.
+Team sports also involves some strategy which helps build cognitive efficacy.

 Read these next: